microsoft/ExperimentTools/docs/xt/topics/creating_xt_services.rst

     10. At this point, you can create a new local XT config file for your team.

 The template is a schema file in JSON.
-By default, the **xt create services template** command places this file in the current directory.
+By default, the **xt create services template** command puts this file in the current directory.

 .. note:: You can copy and paste the contents of the template JSON file, or load it into the custom template page.
 (After selecting **Build your own template in the editor**, choose **Load file**.)
 In either case, your Azure tenant ID appears throughout the template.
 Avoid changing any values in the template file at this phase.